THE BEST ROAD CYCLING SHOES IN 2024

 RECOMMENDATIONS

-With the charts below and the straightforward commentary about what we like and don’t like for each shoe we’ve tested, I attempt to give you enough about how they rate against what matters most so you can pick between them.
+With the charts below and the straightforward commentary about what we like and don’t like about each shoe we’ve tested, I attempt to give you enough about how they rate against what matters most so you can pick between them.

 While I normally recommend a single best performer and best value in each category of gear I review, I can’t do that for road bike shoes for two reasons.